Want to have an estimate of the charges likely to be part of the offer of contract between Mr Hardy and his patients?

 Mr Hardy's personally chosen team work to the following gold standards:Outpatient and Inpatient Management

-Mr Hardy gives his patients a 30 minute consultation for new and follow up patients.
-He does this because it is his opinion that patients have the right to understand the process of management (diagnosis and treatment) of a presenting clinical symptom or sign.
+Mr Hardy gives his private patients an up to 30 minute consultation, for new and follow up patients, at a fixed fee for the appointment.
+Thirty minutes because it is his opinion that patients have the right to understand the process of management (diagnosis and treatment) of a presenting clinical symptom or sign.
 Mr Hardy says that with musculoskeletal pathology a fifteen minute consultation is not enough to fully assess the present problem, implications of comorbidity, the options available for treatment and the risks and benefits of each option.

 Mr Hardy has put together an effective team with a demonstrably low complication rate according to accurate datex figures in the hospital he works in.
 He subscribes to the Royal College of Surgeons "The High Performing